 Waiting in an overcrowded hospital after the earthquake, 22-year-old Evena worried she would never get the care she needed for her severely broken foot.
-But after receiving orthopedic surgery at St. Boniface Hospital, Evena is on the road to recovery.
+But after receiving orthopedic surgery at SBH, Evena is on the road to recovery.

 Evena was taken to a nearby hospital, which was already overwhelmed with survivors needing urgent care.
 “There were so many people,” Evena said.
-“I couldn't get the care I deserved.”
-After a long wait, a clinician told her she was being transferred to St. Boniface Hospital.
-Soon, a St. Boniface ambulance was taking her on the rocky, two-hour drive to Fond des Blancs.
+“I couldn’t get the care I deserved.”
+After a long wait, a clinician told her she was being transferred to SBH.
+Soon, one of our ambulances was taking her on the rocky, two-hour drive to Fond des Blancs.
 Once in our care, an X-ray showed that her foot was broken; Evena needed surgery to repair the break properly and ensure she could walk normally again.

 A clinician tends to Evena's foot before surgery.